 As a result of the disaster, my insurance policy, premium notice, or other insurance-related document was destroyed.
 What should I do?

-If insurance documents are destroyed, contact your insurance agent or insurance company to obtain a copy of the policy.
+If insurance documents are destroyed, contact your insurance agent or insurance company to obtain new copies.
+A list of insurance companies, and their phone numbers, is included in the Insurance chapter of this handbook.